mideactive/alx-low_level_programming/0x00-hello_world/README.md

     solution:

-     . this problem is also similar to the previous, just that this time around, we want our code to get to the final stage which is linking. as usual, still about the flag.
+     This problem is also similar to the previous, just that this time around, we want our code to get to the final stage which is linking. as usual, still about the flag.

-     . the gcc compiler will do the trick, though we need the -o flag to.
+     . the gcc key word and the file name will do the trick.

      .
-You sure can use other flags like -Wall,-pedantic etc to check further errors.
+You sure can use other flags like -Wall,-pedantic etc to check for further errors.

+     . problem solved...

+        TASK (4) :- Hello, puts.